sensei-huang/Programming-Contest/README.md

 Skills needed (team members do not need every skill but overall your team should have/develop most if not all of these skills):
 ---
 Physical typing
- - Typing (usually bursts of typing with minimal mistakes)
+ - Typing (usually bursts of typing with minimal mistakes.
+Making templates at the start of the contest also will minimize typing)
  - Fluency in coding language (this is acquired through practice.
 It will be very advantageous to remember function names)
 ---
 Reading and thinking